 Elaborately Decorated Library

-Walking into the library, we were overwhelmed by the size of the library and the ornate ceiling.
+Walking in, we were overwhelmed by the size of the library and the ornate ceiling.
 The ceiling is embellished with gold-leaf and plaster reproductions of printer’s marks.

 Three tiers of books and a very elaborately decorated ceiling